 Do you know about the Akan people?
 Do you know about this group in West Africa?
 This is a unique group of people who have dominated the Ivory Coast and the Ghana regions of West Africa.
 It is the largest and most wide-spread groups both in Ghana and Cote d’Ivoire.
 It is believed that the roots of the community are from the Sahel region and the Savannah.

 The Akan people or community consists of different groups all of which have traced a common origin.
 The community is believed to be as old as the Congo forest.
 Some of the prominent personalities who are members of the group include the great Kwame Nkrumah, Kofi Annan, Mario Balotelli, John Atta Mills, Idris Elba, Jerome Boateng among many others.
 If you would like to know a few more things about the Akan people then the following is a brief history of their language, religion, and political organization.

 The Language of the Akan People

-Religion and Social Organisation
+Religion and Social Organization

-Politically, the Akans are organised into a group of several extended families headed by council of elders.
+Politically, the Akans are organized into a group of several extended families headed by a council of elders.
 The council of elders is elected by the members of the extended family.
 All the property and power is bound within the matrilineal system.
 This means that all the important decisions are done within the political unit.
 The land is managed by the lineage and all the land disputes are settled within the matrilineal system.
-Marriage within the system is forbidden hence the marital restrictions are highly observed and respected.
+Marriage within the system is forbidden and the marital restrictions are highly observed and respected.

-Economic activities of the Akan People.
+Economic Activities of the Akan People

 Akan people have a very distinct culture which has remained despite modernization, globalization, and urbanization.
 Their culture is unique with varied symbols and meanings.